aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

       secretName: kafka-crab-connection
 ```

-2. Create the pod with the following content:
+2. Create the Pod with the following content:
 ```bash
 $ kubectl apply -f kafka-crab-produce.yaml
 ```